MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 > [!IMPORTANT]
 > The following statement is subject to change.
 >
-> Bug fixes and product enhancements are always added to the latest version.
-For product releases up to 6 months from the latest release, only security issues are supported.
+> We offer customer support for all Power Automate for Desktop versions released within a year of the latest public release.
+Security issues are addressed for product releases up to 6 months old.
-We offer support for all Power Automate for desktop product versions released within a year from the latest public product release.
+> Bug fixes and product enhancements are always included in the latest version.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]